Alphonse Juin: North African campaign

 In the reorganisation of French forces in North Africa on 13 November, Juin became commander of the Eastern Sector.
 His command, known as the Détachement d'armée Français, held two distinct sectors on the Tunisian front, one in the north under Général de brigade Fernand Barré, and one in the south under Koeltz.
 His forces were poorly equipped, and when the Germans and Italians counter-attacked, he had to call on the British and Americans for assistance.
 In January 1943, Juin agreed to a more regular command arrangement, with French forces being concentrated in Koeltz's XIX Corps, which was placed under Lieutenant General Kenneth Anderson's British First Army.

 Juin was promoted to Général d'armée.
 He was given a tumultuous welcome from the populace when he entered Tunis after the Allies captured the city in May.
 De Gaulle appointed Mast as Resident-General in Tunisia, but Mast was injured in an air crash, and Juin was asked to fill in for him.
 In this role, Juin joined General Dwight D. Eisenhower, Général d'armée Henri Giraud, Admiral Sir Andrew Cunningham, Air Chief Marshal Sir Arthur Tedder and Lieutenant General Kenneth Anderson on the review stand for the victory parade on 20 May.
 A less savoury part of the job was informing Muhammad VII al-Munsif, the Bey of Tunisia, that he was being deposed.
-When Juin was informed that Pétain had stripped him of his French nationality and membership in the legion of honour, he merely noted that he was grateful he had not been sentenced to death.
+When Juin was informed that Pétain had stripped the bey of his French nationality and membership in the legion of honour, he merely noted that he was grateful he had not been sentenced to death.